ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 **Sample implmentation for handleReboot**

 The implementation must set the status of the reboot operation along with a optional message when there is a failure.
 The DeviceAction object to be used to update the status of the reboot operation.
-A sample
+A sample reboot implementation for a Raspberry Pi device is shown below,

 .. code:: java